 Paul M. Smith

-Paul M. Smith joined the Campaign Legal Center as the Vice President of Litigation and Strategy in January 2017.
+Paul M. Smith joined CLC as Vice President, Litigation and Strategy in January 2017.
 Paul works directly with CLC’s talented team of litigators to protect and improve our democracy through innovative litigation strategies.

 Paul has more than three decades of experience litigating a wide range of cases.
 He has argued before the U.S. Supreme Court 19 times and secured numerous victories, including in important cases advancing civil liberties.
 Two examples are Lawrence v.
 Texas, the landmark gay rights case, and Brown v.
 Entertainment Merchants Ass’n, which established First Amendment rights of those who produce and sell video games.